-There will be no impacts to historic views or vistas to the Fort Myer Historic District nor the Arlington House Historic District.
-There will be no adverse effects to the integrity of either historic district that would diminish their historical and architectural significance.
-Their character and use would not be impacted and therefore it is ANMC's determination that there would be no adverse effects to the Arlington House Historic District nor the Fort Myer Historic District.
+There will be no impacts to historic views or vistas to the Fort Myer Historic District.
+There will be no adverse effects to the integrity of the historic district that would diminish its historical and architectural significance.
+The district's character and use would not be impacted and therefore it is ANMC's determination that there would be no adverse effects to the Fort Myer Historic District.